jeevan11jacob-svg/task-manager-devops/README.md

 1 datapoint within 5 minutes
 ```

-The alarm sends notifications through an SNS topic when the threshold is exceeded.
+The alarm sends notifications through an Amazon SNS topic when the configured threshold is exceeded.

+---

 ## 🔐 Security Hardening

-Application services were hardened so that backend and frontend containers are not directly exposed publicly.
+Application services were hardened so that the frontend and backend containers are not directly exposed publicly.

 ### Backend